 Phew, I think it went the other way.
 Now, if I could just find my husband through this cloudy river and make it to the opening of the spring without having a heart attack I’d be golden.

 As I glide through the narrow concrete pillars to the mouth of Three Sisters Spring, the water starts to become clear.
-A school of shimmering silver fish swim by and I feel my breathing regulate and my heart slow down.
-My hubby and aunt are just ahead which makes me feel at ease knowing they are close.
+A school of shimmering silver fish swims by and I feel my breathing regulate and my heart slows down.
+My husband and aunt are just ahead which makes me feel at ease knowing they are close.

 There are more gray blobs!
 But they aren’t blobs anymore, I can undoubtedly see that they are scruffy, adorable manatees just bobbing in the water.

 Some are lying at the bottom of the spring in a group.
 At first glance, they look like a bundle of moss-covered boulders.
 It wasn’t until one boulder floated to the surface, sticking its snout out of the water to catch a breath, that I realized they were the beautiful beasts I was here to see.

 Like other marine mammals, manatees cannot stay underwater indefinitely.
 They come up for air on an average of every three to five minutes but can stay submerged for as long as twenty.
 The moss on their back is actually algae and is usually eaten by small fish.

 The manatee graces us with their presence in the natural spring waters of Florida every winter around November through March, as the coastal and river waters drop with colder temperatures.

 I reached the back of the spring, where it opens into a circular cul-de-sac providing a cozy sanctuary for the manatees.
 I was thankful our guide provided us with noodles to help make it easier to hover at the top without disturbing them.